Col de Rousset: Station Col de Rousset

 There is also an Alpine ski resort at with a funicular and six ski lifts which are serving thirty tracks offering all levels of difficulty.
 Nearby is also a snow stadium, the stadium Raphael Poiree, with tracks of Nordic skiing and dog sledding in the winter.
 The cervix is the start of the Great Crossing of Vercors (GTV), which leads to Villard-de-Lans, cross country skiing during the winter and mountain biking during the summer, through the high plateaus of Vercors.

 Tour de France

-The mountain pass was visited three times by the Tour de France in 1984, 1996 and 1998, with the results of the winners here:
+The mountain pass was visited three times by the Tour de France in 1984, 1996 and 1998.